2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • All National Dancer of the Year winners are ineligible to compete for the same Dancer of the Year division the following competition season.
 National Dancer of the Year winners may only re-compete the following year if they have moved up in level and/or age division.

-• All 2023 Regional Dancer of the Year winners and finalists will be eligible to compete for the 2023 National Dancer of the Year Competition at National Finals as long as the Studio registers at least 1 group performance at National Finals.
+• All 2024 Regional Dancer of the Year winners and finalists will be eligible to compete for the 2024 National Dancer of the Year Competition at National Finals as long as the Studio registers at least 1 Group performance at National Finals.
 Only sponsored winners from Australia, Mexico and Canada are exempt from this rule.

 • All National Dancer of the Year winners will be featured in the opening number at Rainbow’s Grand Finale’.
 DANCER OF THE YEAR WINNERS MUST PARTICIPATE IN RAINBOW’S GRAND FINALE’ OPENING NUMBER TO REDEEM THEIR CASH PRIZE.

-• All National Dancer of the Year Contestants MUST perform in the digital program order.
-Failure to comply may result in disqualification at National Finals.
+• All National Dancer of the Year Contestants MUST perform in order of the final schedule.
+Failure to comply will result in disqualification at National Finals.

 RAINBOW’S GRAND FINALE’ SHOWCASE

-At National Finals, the top 5 scoring Groups and/or Lines in each age division in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels will be invited to participate in the 2023 Grand Finale’.
-These top scoring dances will re-compete for National Grand Champion in each level and age division.
+At National Finals, the top 5 scoring Groups and/or Lines in each age division in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels will be invited to participate in the 2024 Grand Finale’.
+These top scoring performances will re-compete for National Grand Champion in each level and age division.
 Only one Group per studio can qualify in each Grand Champion division.
+In the event there is a tie between 2 studios, both performances will then qualify for Grand Finale’ Showcase; ties will not be broken.

-STARZ OF TOMORROW Petite (Ages 8 & Under) Groups/Lines = $200 cash prize
+STARZ OF TOMORROW Mini (Ages 5 & Under) Groups/Lines = $200 Cash Prize

-All Grand Finale’ performances receive a participation banner.
-The highest scoring performance in each Grand Champion division will be awarded a cash prize and a National Grand Champion trophy.
-Grand Finale’ runner-up performances will receive a $100 cash prize for qualifying and participating.
-The highest scoring Limitless Starz group, the highest scoring Super Line and the highest scoring Production are invited to re-perform for exhibition only at the 2023 Grand Finale’.
+All Grand Finale’ performances receive a participation Banner.
+The highest ranked performance in each Grand Champion division will be awarded a Cash Prize and a National Grand Champion Trophy.
+Grand Finale’ runner-up performances will receive a $100 Cash Prize for qualifying and participating.
+The highest scoring LIMITLESS STARZ Group, the highest scoring Super Line and the highest scoring Production are invited to re-perform for exhibition only at the 2024 Grand Finale’.

-***Once a group is announced as a qualified performance in the Grand Finale’, NO changes can be made to the combination of performers, level, age division, performance type, props or music.
-Changes to Grand Finale’ performances will result in disqualification. **Substitutions can only be made in the instance of illness or injury, as long as the level AND age of the performance remain the same.
+***Once a Group is announced as a qualified performance in the Grand Finale’, NO modifications can be made to the combination of performers, level, age division, performance type, props or music.
+Modifications to Grand Finale’ performances will result in disqualification. **Substitutions can only be made in the instance of illness or injury, as long as the level AND age of the performance remain the same.

 ADDITIONAL AWARDS AND CASH PRIZES

-NATIONAL MOST PHOTOGENIC AWARDS – Most photogenic winners will be judged based on the same Regional criteria.
+NATIONAL MOST PHOTOGENIC AWARDS – Most Photogenic winners will be judged based on the same Regional criteria.
 All Most Photogenic entries for Finals must be in FULL – COLOR.
-Each winner will be presented with a plaque and a $50 cash prize.
-THESE AWARDS ARE GIVEN AT NATIONAL FINALS ONLY.
+Each winner will be presented with a Plaque and a $50 Cash Prize.

-CHOREOGRAPHER OF THE YEAR AWARDS – These esteemed awards will be presented to the choreographers who have displayed exceptional choreography with their group and line performances at National Finals.
+CHOREOGRAPHER OF THE YEAR AWARDS – These esteemed awards will be presented to the choreographers who have displayed exceptional choreography with their Group and Line performances at National Finals.
 The performances with the most nominations by the panel of judges will be deemed the winners of these awards.
 Each winner will be presented with a custom award at the Grand Finale’.
-THESE AWARDS ARE GIVEN AT NATIONAL FINALS ONLY.

-STUDIO OF THE YEAR AWARD – These prestigious awards are presented to the studios who receive the highest total of Top 5 High Point awards at National Finals.
+STUDIO OF THE YEAR AWARD – These prestigious awards are presented to the studios who receive the highest total of Top 5 High Point Awards at National Finals.
 Each winner will be presented with a custom award at the Grand Finale’.
-THESE AWARDS ARE GIVEN AT NATIONAL FINALS ONLY.

 STUDIO SPIRIT AWARD – This honorable award will be presented to the studio displaying the most studio spirit, enthusiasm and exceptional sportsmanship.
-The recipient of this award will be presented with a $150 cash prize and a Studio Spirit banner.
-THIS AWARD IS GIVEN AT NATIONAL FINALS ONLY.
+The recipient of this award will be presented with a $150 Cash Prize and a Studio Spirit Banner.

 FUTURE STAR AWARD – This extraordinary award is presented to an individual who displays exceptional dance abilities, showmanship and is a role model because of their superb sportsmanship and support for others.
-The recipient of this award will receive a custom award and a $100 cash prize.
-THIS AWARD IS GIVEN AT NATIONAL FINALS ONLY.
+The recipient of this award will receive a custom award and a $100 Cash Prize.

-TOP STUDIO AWARD – A Top Studio award will be presented in each level (STARZ OF TOMORROW, RISING STARZ and ELITE STARZ) to the studio that is represented the MOST in the Overall High Point awards.
+TOP STUDIO AWARD – A Top Studio award will be presented in each level (STARZ OF TOMORROW, RISING STARZ and ELITE STARZ) to the studio that is represented the MOST in the Overall High Point Awards.
 To be eligible for this award, a studio must have a minimum of one act represented from the Solo division, Duet/Trio division, Small Group division and Large Group/Line divisions that perform in the same level of competition.
-In the event of a tie, the award will be given to the studio with the MOST 1st Overall wins.
-Each winner will be awarded a $250 cash prize and a Top Studio banner.
-THIS AWARD IS GIVEN AT NATIONAL FINALS ONLY.
+In the event of a tie, the award will be presented to the studio with the MOST First Overall wins.
+Each winner will be awarded a $250 Cash Prize and a Top Studio Banner.

 THE ANTOINE OLDS INSPIRATIONAL ACHIEVEMENT AWARD – This distinguished award is in memory of the beloved friend and member of our competition and convention family, Mr. Antoine Olds.
 Antoine has forever influenced and inspired the dance industry with his unique choreography that captivated audiences across the country.
 Rainbow hopes to honor Antoine and keep inspiration alive within the dance community through the remembrance of his lasting legacy.
-This award is presented to one exceptional group performance with standout qualities and out of the box choreography.
+This award is presented to one exceptional Group performance with standout qualities and out of the box choreography.
 The recipient will be presented with a custom award at the Grand Finale’.
-THIS AWARD IS GIVEN AT NATIONAL FINALS ONLY.

 TOP